Help Center

 Account Name: name of your account.
 This should match the account name value used in the endpoint above.
 You can find it in the Access Credentials view on Azure.

-Account Key: retrieved from the Access Key view on Azure
+Account Key: retrieved from the Access Key view on Azure as described in the step 3 of this article.

 1. Select Azure Blob Storage as storage type and enter your Azure Blob Storage details: